Code-Decoders/b.secure/README.md

 > "B. Secure: A Decentralized and Encrypted Password Manager"
 > "B. Secure: The Next Generation Password Manager for a More Secure Digital Future" - This title positions B. Secure as a cutting-edge solution that is paving the way for a more secure digital future.

-The passwords are encrypted by your private key which belongs to only you.
-You are the only one who can see your saved passwords.

 ## Inspiration